Blendify/blender-manual/blender_docs/manual/preferences/lights.rst

 The Lamp icons allow the user to enable or disable OpenGL lamps.
 At least one of the three auxiliary OpenGL Lamps must remain enabled for the 3D View.
-The lamps are equal, their difference is their positioning and colors.
+The lamps are equal, except for their position and color.
 You can control the direction of the lamps, as well as their diffuse and specular colors.

 Light